NVIDIA/grcuda/NOTES.md

     2. `GrCUDAComputationalElement`: abstract class that wraps GrCUDA computations, e.g. kernel executions and array accesses.
     It provides `GpuExecutionContext` with functions used to compute dependencies or decide if the computation must be done synchronously (e.g. array accesses)
     3. `ExecutionDAG`: the DAG representing the dependencies between computations, it is composed of vertices that wrap each `GrCUDAComputationalElement`
-    4. `GrCUDAStreamManager`: class that handles the creation and the assignment of streams to kernels
+    4. `GrCUDAStreamManager`: class that handles the creation and the assignment of streams to kernels, and the synchronization between different streams or the host thread
 * **Basic execution flow**
     1. The host language (i.e. the user) calls an `InteropLibrary` object that can be associated to a `GrCUDAComputationalElement`, e.g. a kernel execution or an array access
     2. A new `GrCUDAComputationalElement` is created and registered to the `GpuExecutionContext`, to represent the computation
     3. `GpuExecutionContext` adds the computation to the DAG and computes its dependencies
     4. Based on the dependencies, the `GpuExecutionContext` associates a stream to the computation through `GrCUDAStreamManager`
     5. `GpuExecutionContext` executes the computation on the chosen stream, performing synchronization if necessary
+    * GPU computations do not require synchronization w.r.t. previous computations on the stream where they executed, as CUDA guarantees stream-ordered execution.
+     CUDA streams are synchronized with (asynchronous) CUDA events, without blocking the host.
+     CPU computations that require a GPU result are synchronized with `cudaStreamSynchronize` only on the necessary streams
     6. In case of subsequent array accesses, we skip the scheduling part as accesses are synchronous, and minimize overheads
+    7. From the point of view of GrCUDA, asynchronous GPU computations are considered **active** until the CPU requires the result of either them or their children.
+     Active computations are used in dependency computations (unless all their parameters have been *covered* by children) and to determine which streams are free.
 * The CUDA stream interface has been added to GrCUDA, and is accessible by the users (not recommended, but possible)
     * Users can create/destroy streams, and assign streams to kernels
+    * The CUDA events API is also available
     * The `cudaStreamAttachMemAsync` is also exposed, to exclusively associate a managed memory array to a given stream.
     This is used, on Pre-Pascal GPUs, to access arrays on CPU while a kernel is using other arrays on GPU
 * Most of the new code is unit-tested and integration-tested, and there is a Python benchmarking suite to measure execution time with different settings
-    * For example, the file `projects/resources/python/benchmark/bench/bench_6` is a fairly complex ML ensemble using multiple GPU kernels on different streams.
+    * For example, the file `projects/resources/python/benchmark/bench/bench_8` is a fairly complex image processing pipeline that automatically manages up to 4 different streams
-    Compared to sequential scheduling, we are up to **40% faster**!
+    Compared to sequential scheduling, we are up to **2.5x faster**!
 * **Streams** are managed internally by the GrCUDA runtime: we keep track of existing streams that are currently empty, and schedule computations on them in a FIFO order.
  New streams are created only if no existing stream is available
 * **Read-only** input arguments can be specified with the `const` keyword; they will be ignored in the dependency computations if possible: for example, if there are 2 kernels that use the same read-only input array, they will be executed concurrently

 * **Current limitations**
-    1. **Dependency computation does not consider disjoint parameter subsets.**
+    1. ~~Dependency computation does not consider disjoint parameter subsets.~~ **Now available!**
      Consider 3 kernels, `K1(X, Y)`, `K2(X)`, `K3(Y)`: `K2` and `K3` are both depending on `K1`, but are using different inputs, and can run in parallel.
-     Currently, I'm just computing that they both depend on `K1`, but I'm not considering that they have disjoint dependencies.
-    2. **Synchronization happens the main execution thread**, this limits parallel execution: in the example before, calling `K2` requires to sync on the stream used by `K1`, and `K3` starts only after `K2` has started.
+    2. ~~Synchronization happens the main execution thread.~~ **We now support fully asynchronous GPU execution on a single CPU thread thanks to CUDA events** in the example before, calling `K2` requires to sync on the stream used by `K1`, and `K3` starts only after `K2` has started.
-      If `Y` was read-only in `K1`, this wait would have been unnecessary.
+      If `Y` was read-only in `K1`, this wait would have been unnecessary
-    Instead, we can assign computations to different threads, block the thread execution, and start child computations with callbacks.
-    This was the first approach, but it gave sync errors (probably due to other problems that are now solved)
-    3. **Scalar values are not considered for dependencies**: they are read-only when used as input, but there could be output-input depenencies in libraries ([API Design, point 4](#api-design))
+    3. **Scalar values are not considered for dependencies**: they are read-only when used as input, but there could be output-input dependencies in library functions with scalar output ([API Design, point 4](#api-design))
     4. Read-only arguments are visible on the **default stream**, instead of having their visibility limited to the stream where they are used.
      This makes the arguments visible to kernels running on different streams, but accesses by the CPU to these arguments require full device synchronization.
+     This limitation is likely to occur only on Pre-Pascal devices, however
+    5. **Library functions are not considered for asynchronous execution**: not all library functions expose a stream interface for asynchronous execution, and they are currently ignored by the DAG scheduler.
+    We need to add, at the very least, a synchronization point before synchronous library functions

 ## Open questions